Society for the Restoration of Orthodox Christianity in the Caucasus: History

-On August 18, 1851, Major-General Knyaz Mukhransky who served as the assistant chief of Zagatala province proposed that Ingiloys be exempted from taxes and duties in exchange for the conversion to Christianity, and that each Ingiloy family be rewarded with 15 -30 rubles in silver.
-This proposal was immediately welcomed by the tsarist authorities.
-On November 7, 1851, the Caucasian Viceroy (namestnik) Mikhail Vorontsov issued a special order to exempt the Ingiloys to be Christianized from the life and fireplace taxes they had to pay to the state treasury.
-In 1851, it was consequently possible to convert 1,133 Ingiloys to Christianity in Jar-Balakan.
-As a result of this Christianization policy, Gakh, Goragan, Meshabash, Kotuklu, and Alibeyli, which were once part of the Elisu Sultanate, were the first Christianized (orthodoxized) villages inhabited by Ingiloys.
-The locals from the villages of Suskend and Shotavar refused to be Christianized.
-Soon, first churches were built in Gakh and Goragan.

-How the Society was founded
+Residents of the villages of Suskend and Shotavar refused to be Christianized.
+Soon after, first churches were built in Gakh and Goragan.

+Founding

 With Russian Empire complete invasion of the Caucasus, in 1860, the Society for the Restoration of Orthodox Christianity in the Caucasus was established to spread Christianity throughout the Caucasus by the initiative of the Exarch of Georgia and Metropolitan Isidore of Kartli-Kakheti and through the efforts of the Viceroy of the Caucasus Prince Alexander Ivanovich Baryatinsky.
 The Society, founded by order of Russia's Tsar on June 9, 1860, was patronized by Empress of Russia Maria Alexandrovna herself.
 During its activity, the Society had spent 1.475.482 rubles to spread Christianity to the Caucasus, including Northwest Azerbaijan.
 It was headquartered in Tbilisi.

-The core duties of the Society was to build and maintain churches, to carry servants, to open new schools for local children, to compile alphabets of local languages, to translate religious books into local languages, and to train priests or missioners elected from amongst locals.

 In order to run the Society, firstly, a central office and temporary management committee was set up in Tbilisi.
 The Temporary Committee reserved the right to make decisions on which provinces of the Caucasus, and how, to function.
 Prince Alexander Baryatinsky, Exarch of Georgia archbishop Eusebius member of the governorship board A. Fadeyev and member of the state council Insarsky were elected as members of the committee.
 In 1861, Archpriest Ioakim Romanov was also elected as a member.